 Metadata is information about the data collected.
-Metadata “includes information about technical and business processes, data rules and constraints, and logical and physical data structures.”
+According to the Data Management Body of Knowledge (DMBOK), metadata “includes information about technical and business processes, data rules and constraints, and logical and physical data structures.”
 Think of it as a wrapper around data that describes it, like how packaging tells what food is in a box or a container.
-In the past, people interacted with metadata through cards in a library catalog, with technical advances, humans and computers have access to distinct types of metadata:
+In the past, people interacted with metadata through cards in a library catalog.
+With technical advances, humans and computers have access to distinct types of metadata:

-- Business Metadata: Provides the meaning of data, by defining terms in every-day language without regard to technical implementation.
-It “focuses largely on the content and condition of the data and includes details related to Data Governance.”
+- Business Metadata: Provides the meaning of data, by defining terms in everyday language without regard to technical implementation.
+According to the DMBOK, it “focuses largely on the content and condition of the data and includes details related to Data Governance.”

 - Technical Metadata: Provides information on the format and structure of the data as needed by computer systems.
 Some examples of technical metadata include physical database tables, access permissions, data models, backup rules, mapping documentation, data lineage, and many more.

-- Operational Metadata: This type of metadata “describes details of the processing and accessing of data.”
+- Operational Metadata: This type of metadata “describes details of the processing and accessing of data,” according to the DMBOK.
 Various examples of operational metadata include job execution logs, data sharing rules, error logs, audit results, various version maintenance plans, archive and retention rules, among many others.

 Other Definitions of Metadata Include: